Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 All the previous metrics are then integrated into a final candidate-region table.
 If one region is supported by multiple statistics, this region is prioritized and should be consider as a strong region.

 After integration of all the metrics together, I retained three candidate regions [SEE 42.make_final_selection_candidate_regions.R] :
-The three final selection/differentiation regions are not located on the main X/Y-associated peak. **The sex-linked signal was analyzed separately as an XY selection layer and later integrated with GWAS and rare-variant results.**
+The three final selection/differentiation regions are not located on the main X/Y-associated peak.

 All three final regions showed: